-Miriam is a Senior Associate in the litigation group of Davies Collison Cave Law.
+Miriam is a Director in the litigation group of Davies Collison Cave Law.
 She practices in intellectual property litigation, predominantly in the areas of patent and trade mark litigation.
 Miriam also advises on issues of copyright and design infringement, and has assisted in running complex litigation in Federal Court and High Court of Australia, for Australian and international companies across a broad range of industries.
 Miriam's experience also includes advising on patent and trade mark enforcement strategies, brand protection and protection of confidential information.
 Miriam's studies in Science included majoring in Genetics at the University of Melbourne, with her Honours studies in 1999 focusing on tracking the intracellular movement of proteins in the fungus Aspergillus nidulans under different growth conditions, for the purpose of investigating possible modes of protein activation and protein function.
 Prior to joining Davies Collison Cave Law in 2006, Miriam practised in general commercial litigation and commercial law and had experience litigating in various Victorian and New South Wales state courts and tribunals.

 Miriam has assisted in complex and long-running patent and design litigation in the Federal Court and associated appeals to the Full Federal Court and High Court, involving issues of infringement and revocation for Australian and international clients, including businesses in the fields of biotechnology, manufacturing, building & construction, and fashion.
 She has also assisted with the preparation of patent opposition cases for hearing and has advised and litigated on issues relating to the ownership and licensing of patent and design rights.